davidssmith/DCEMRI.jl/README.md

 ```
 at the `julia>` prompt.
 This might take a minute, because the validation data must be downloaded, as well as a few supporting packages.

+Now you're ready to roll!

+(Optional) If you want to __DCEMRI.jl__ to create plots for you, you also need Python with [Matplotlib](http://matplotlib.org/) installed.
+Most OS X and Linux machines probably already have a version of Python with Matplotlib installed.
+If you don't have Python with Matplotlib, you can grab the excellent [Anaconda python distribution](https://store.continuum.io/cshop/anaconda/), which comes with Matplotlib pre-installed.

+If you have installation problems, check the next section on platform specific issues.
+If none of that helps, please file an issue at the [github repository](http://github.com/davidssmith/DCEMRI.jl), and we will try to help you.

+## Platform Specific Notes

+### Mac OS X

-If you get an error than `xcrun` is missing on Mac OS X, follow the instructions to install the Developer Tools Command Line Tools, and then switch back to your Julia window and run `Pkg.build("HDF5")`.
+If you get an error that `xcrun` is missing on Mac OS X, follow the instructions to install the Developer Tools Command Line Tools, and then switch back to your Julia window and run `Pkg.build("HDF5")`.
 This should fix everything.
-If you have other installation errors, please file an issue at the [github repository](http://github.com/davidssmith/DCEMRI.jl).

-(Optional) Finally, if you want to __DCEMRI.jl__ to create plots for you, you also need Python with [Matplotlib](http://matplotlib.org/) installed.
-Most machines probably already have a version of Python with Matplotlib installed.
-If you don't have Python with Matplotlib, you can grab the excellent [Anaconda distribution](https://store.continuum.io/cshop/anaconda/), which comes with Matplotlib pre-installed.

-Now you're ready to roll!
+If you don't get this error, but installation fails, make sure you have Xcode installed, along with the optional Command Line Tools.

+### Windows

+On Windows, you will almost certainly need to install [Anaconda](https://store.continuum.io/cshop/anaconda/) to have a Python distribution.
+Some Windows versions claim to be 64-bit, but aren't quite.
+If you are having trouble on Windows, and you have installed a 64-bit Anaconda and Julia, you can try uninstalling them and installing 32-bit versions of both.

 ## A Note about Units